 Glencoe: Water is drawn from the interconnected reservoirs at the treatment plant and then pumped via three rising mains (225mm and 300mm diameter AC pipelines, as well as a new 400mm ductile iron pipe line commissioned early in 2017), to the Glencoe Reservoir Complex.
 There is a 75mm diameter AC tee-off from this rising main to Hattingspruit.
 From the Glencoe Reservoir Complex water is supplied to Glencoe/Sithembile, Wasbank, Northfield Prison and Corobrik.
 The total supply from the reservoir complex is supplied under gravity apart from a small portion around the reservoir in Glencoe which is supplied to an elevated water tower.
-During the 2016/2017 financial year, an average of 5.8 M l /day was supplied to the Glencoe and surrounding areas.
-During the 2017/2018 financial year, an average of 5.5 M l /day was supplied and this decreased to 5,3 M l /day in the 2018/2019 financial year.
-The current (January 2021) demand is 6 M l /day11.
+During the 2016/2017 financial year, an average of 5.8 Ml/day was supplied to the Glencoe and surrounding areas.
+During the 2017/2018 financial year, an average of 5.5 Ml/day was supplied and this decreased to 5.3 Ml/day in the 2018/2019 financial year.
+The current (January 2023) demand is 6.54 Ml/day11.